trigram-mrp/fractureiser/README.md

 unknowns, but stage 0 bootstrapping was quickly nipped and tomorrow we'll be moving our focus to mitigation.

-Work has begun on a detector for infected stage0 mods: https://github.com/MCRcortex/nekodetector and arranging for this detector to be run on Modrinth.
+Work has begun on a detector for infected stage 0 mods: https://github.com/MCRcortex/nekodetector and arranging for this detector to be run on Modrinth.